Richfield, Ohio

 Richfield is a village in Summit County, Ohio, United States.
-The population was 3,648 at the 2010 census.
-The village and the adjacent Richfield Township are approximately equidistant between the downtown areas of Akron and Cleveland.
-It is part of the Akron metropolitan area.
-Richfield is the sister city of Wolfach, Germany.
+The population was 3,729 at the 2020 census.
+It is located midway between Akron and Cleveland and is part of the Akron metropolitan area.

 History

 Richfield was founded in 1809 and incorporated in 1967.
 The village was named for the richness of their soil.

-In 1850 William Cullen Wilcox was born here.
-He was honoured by the South African Government in 2009.

 In 1970, Mayor Kenneth Swan signed an ordinance declaring Richfield Village the first "world city" in the United States.

-Richfield was the home of the Cleveland Cavaliers from 1974 until 1994.
-They played at the Coliseum at Richfield.
+Richfield was the home of the Cleveland Cavaliers of the NBA from 1974 until 1994 and the Cleveland Barons of the NHL from 1974-1976.
+Both teams played at the Coliseum at Richfield.